Eddiewjy/Eddiewjy/README.md

+#About me
 - 👋 Hi, I’m @Eddiewjy
-- 👀 I’m interested in basketball, code, fun knowledge
+- 👀 I’m interested in learing useful tools and high quality courses.
+I also play basketball!！🏀🏀🏀
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python, git, DL and ML.
-- ⚡ Fun fact: ...

 <!---
 Eddiewjy/Eddiewjy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.